OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 visudo
 ```

 This performs various syntax checks.
+This is necessary, as a `/etc/sudoers` file
+that had invalid syntax can cause havoc.

 [sudoers(1)](https://illumos.org/man/1/sudoers) provides details on the precise
 means to appropriately add a user to use sudo.